-Our helpful volunteers had given us over 1400 hours in the first four months of this year along alone!
+In 2013 our helpful volunteers have donated over 4200 hours!
 Click here to read the stories of two of our regular volunteers.

 If we have a suitable vacancy, potential volunteers will be invited to attend an induction to the centre before completing a buddy up session with a staff member who will cover the specific duties of the chosen role in greater detail.

 Gardener: (x2) 2 hour weekly shift anytime between Monday - Friday between 10am - 4pm.